canro91/canro91.github.io/_posts/2025-03-20-AISolvingAnExercise.md

 OK, the thing was Phind referenced 4 sources.
 Two of them were StackOverflow questions, one of them had the trick with the `DataTable`.
 But two of them were Medium posts talking about evaluating math expressions, but nothing inside them related to the solution it used.

-## And in this corner, backed by Microsoft, Copiiiiilot
+## And in this corner, backed by Microsoft, Copiiiiilot:

 Here's Copilot's solution: